HOME WISE Uranium Project > Mining & Milling > Issues > Decommissioning USA >

 State issues Agreed Order replacing Emergency Order for cleanup of uranium in-situ leach sites

 "On February 25, 2002, the director of the Bureau of Radiation Control (bureau), Texas Department of Health, approved the settlement agreement between the bureau and Everest Exploration, Inc. (licensee-L03626) of Corpus Christi.
 The licensee has agreed to conduct specified decontamination and decommissioning activities at the uranium processing facilities located at its Hobson, Mt.
 Lucas and Tex-1 sites no later than July 15, 2002.
 The Agreed Order substitutes for the Emergency Order issued by the bureau to the licensee on January 14, 2002."
 (Texas Register Mar.
-22, 2002, notice external link)
+22, 2002, notice )

 BRC authorizes soil homogenisation at irrigation sites